-The switches used to light your electronic ignition water heater are located on the CS wall above the rear desk on the 22 Ft. model, on the galley wall in the 16 ft, 25 ft. sleep six and 28 Ft. and on the lavatory wall in the 19 ft. model.
+The water heater switch with a red indicator light is for lighting the water heater and is located on the CS wall above the rear desk on the 22 Ft. model, on the galley wall in the 16 ft, 25 ft. sleep six and 28 Ft. and on the lavatory wall in the 19 ft. model.